glebbash/LO/docs/README.md

 wasmtime --dir=. lo.wasm
 ```

-This should print the following:
+This should print something like the following:

 ```
 Usage: lo <file> [mode]